Khailas12/Khailas12/README.md

 💻 I'm working on with integrated Django and NodeJs Technology

-🎓 I'm Currently pursuing my final year - Bachelor of Computer Application (BCA).
+🎓 I'm currently pursuing my Final Year - Bachelor of Computer Application (BCA).

 ⚡ Loves Coding, Listening to Music, Watching Movies and TV Shows.